 Dash is a cryptocurrency that is optimized for payments and focuses on usability.
 Dash introduced several innovations that improve scalability, speed, reliability, cost-effectiveness, and user experience compared with other digital currencies.
-The Dash network is also the longest-running decentralized autonomous organization, utilizing built-in governance to allocate network resources to organizations that support the network.
+The Dash network is also the longest-running decentralized autonomous organization (DAO), utilizing built-in governance to allocate network resources to organizations that support the network.

 Dash’s Transactions Are Practically Instant

-Most digital currencies take minutes to hours to fully complete transactions, depending on network congestion, prevailing network fees, and block confirmation times.
+Most digital currencies take minutes to hours to fully complete a transaction, depending on network congestion, prevailing network fees, and block confirmation times.
 While other digital currencies are certainly secure, variations in transaction times limit their usefulness for time-sensitive transactions, such as retail checkout transactions, for example.
-In contrast, Dash coin transactions are nearly instant.
+In contrast, Dash transactions are nearly instant.
 Transactions confirm within 1-2 seconds and are instantly respendable by the recipient.
-This allows you to transact with Dash coin just as you would with cash in the real world: at the point-of-sale, where the vast majority of transactions still take place.
+This allows you to transact with Dash just as you would with cash in the real world: at the point-of-sale, where the vast majority of transactions still take place.

 Dash Is Low Cost and Scalable